briandgomez/Study/Security+/General Security Concepts.md

 - <u>Self-signed certificate</u>: digital certificate signed by the entity that created it

-- <u>Wildcard certificate</u>: certificate that can be configured to support many different domains
+- <u>Wildcard certificate</u>: certificate used to secure a domain and all its first level subdomains (i.e. *.example.com sub domains are www.example.com & mail.example.com)
     - A wildcard domain will apply to all server names in a domain

 - <u>Certificate Revocation List (CRL)</u>: list of revoked certificates kept on the CA